blabla1337/skf-flask/skf/markdown/knowledge_base/83-knowledge_base--The_audit_log_must_include_a_priority_system.--.md

 These labels can then be used at a later moment in time for easy and quick analysing capabilities of the log files.

+You should also verify security logging controls provide the ability to log success and particularly failure events that are identified as security-relevant.